-Now, let's take a look at some key topics and questions you should explore.
+Now, let's review key topics and questions you should explore.

 An experienced AV company will know what equipment to use for your situation.
 Ask specific questions about their hybrid event experience, equipment, practices, and overall capabilities before you hire.
 If there’s something you don’t understand, don’t hesitate to ask them to explain it in a different way — you should feel comfortable understanding how your event will work from a basic technical standpoint.

-If you’re new to the world of hybrid events and want a behind-the-scenes look at the setup for a real hybrid event hosted by Webex Events, check out the video below!
+If you’re new to the world of hybrid events and want a behind-the-scenes look at the setup for a real hybrid event hosted by Webex Events, watch the following video!